Siddhartha0205/Masters_Thesis/README.md

 This project work aims to reduce prevalant issues such as vehicle theft and road accidents that occur due to distracted driving by introducing biometric recognition capabilites through integration of machine learning algorithms.

+Each individual has their own style of gesture display.
+Collecting their images to train the model is tedious and leads to privacy concerns.
+Federated learning framework has been established to mitigate this issue.

+A rig structure consisting of 3 individual components resembling a vehicle while including driver's cockpit has been built to mount the hardware suite and carry out simulations.
+Necessary care has been taken for easy mounting and possibility to shift the entire structure across different locations for presentations.

 <h2>Introduction</h2>